 Okay, I’d been having this dilemma about calling that boy I’d mentioned a few entries ago.
-I called him on Wednesday night and was supposed to call back later in the evening, but then we had the drama of the book and I never called him back.
+I called him on Wednesday night and was supposed to call back later in the evening, but then there was some drama and I never called him back.
 Because everyone keeps telling me that guys don’t call to have conversations, they call to ask you out, and I have been kind of ambivalent about dating him.

 I didn’t actually chug the beer, but while I was out yesterday he called my cell phone and didn’t leave a message, so then I felt guilty and called him around 10:00 last night.

-We talked for a little while and I began to warm up to the useless chit-chat, being a little flirty, telling my stories, turning on the sparkle and wit and charm that I occasionally pull out of the remote crevices of my ass.
+We talked for a little while and I began to warm up to the useless chit-chat, being a little flirty, telling my stories, turning on the sparkle and wit and charm that I occasionally pull out of nowhere.
 I still, however, was remarkably ambivalent about whether or not I wanted to date him.

 Then I hear a woman’s voice say, “Who the hell are you talking to?”